Competitive Business Conflict Escalation

-We all use frequent flyer miles on our travels.
-Back in 1981, American Airlines introduced the first frequent-flyer program.
+We all use frequent flier miles on our travels.
+Back in 1981, American Airlines introduced the first frequent-flier program.
 It was a unique marketing plan.
 Anyone who flew regularly could redeem their travel miles for rewards.
 Great stuff!

-The airlines continued this escalating negotiation competitive style through the early 1980’s as each airline tried to outdo their competitors.
-In 1987, Delta Airlines offered triple miles to any passenger who charged their tickets on their American Express card for all of the year of 1988.
-Analysts took a hard look what this would actually mean as a cost to the airline industry.
+The airline businesses continued this escalating negotiation competitive style through the early 1980s as each airline tried to outdo its competitors.
+In 1987, Delta Airlines offered triple miles to any passenger who charged their tickets on their American Express Card for all of the year of 1988.
+Analysts took a hard look at what this would actually mean as a cost to the airline industry.
 They estimated that the airlines combined would end up owing their passengers somewhere between $1.5 and $3 BILLION dollars in free trips!

-The airlines industry was in quite a quandary now.
-How could the industry get out of this marketing war that had spiralled out of control?
-It finally occurred to the airline industry that somebody had to step forward and draw a line.
-The total airline debt continued to increase with estimates placing it as high as $12 billion dollars towards the end of the 1980’s.
-The airline companies couldn’t stop competing and had to keep matching whomever raised the stakes.
-Eventually an announcement was made that the rebate programs would be cancelled.
+The airline industry was in quite a quandary now.
+How could the industry get out of this marketing war that had spiraled out of control?
+It finally occurred to the airline industry that somebody had to step forward and draw a line to stop the conflict.
+The total airline debt continued to increase, with estimates placing it as high as $12 billion dollars towards the end of the 1980s.
+The airline businesses couldn’t stop competing and had to keep matching whomever raised the stakes.
+Eventually, an announcement was made that the rebate programs would be canceled.